[Special Populations] Supporting Twice-Exceptional Students in the Classroom

 Finally, a 2E child who is neither identified as either gifted nor disabled may perform at average levels, leaving parents and teachers to simply assume the student is “average.”
 With background knowledge, careful observation, and thoughtful evaluation, educators can be a critical link to help identify twice-exceptional students and provide them with the right supports, encouragement, and individualized attention to achieve all of the amazing things they are capable of.

 Looking for additional resources to support your 2E learners?
-Join us for a live webinar on Tuesday, March 12, to learn about the latest trends in special education!
+Watch this previously recorded webinar to learn about important trends in special education!